stellar/stellar-cli/FULL_HELP_DOCS.md

 ## `stellar tx new set-trustline-flags`

 Allows issuing account to configure authorization and trustline flags to an asset The Asset parameter is of the `TrustLineAsset` type.
 If you are modifying a trustline to a regular asset (i.e. one in a Code:Issuer format), this is equivalent to the Asset type.
 If you are modifying a trustline to a pool share, however, this is composed of the liquidity pool's unique ID.
-Learn more about flags: [Flags Glossary Entry](../../glossary.mdx#flags) Threshold: Low
+Learn more about flags: https://developers.stellar.org/docs/learn/glossary#flags

 **Usage:** `stellar tx new set-trustline-flags [OPTIONS] --source-account <SOURCE_ACCOUNT> --trustor <TRUSTOR> --asset <ASSET>`